-Most critically, I hope to recover an underlying physicality in technology that can be diminished in virtual interactions.
+I aim to make virtual interactions more empathetic, and make users more aware of their physicality.
 The smartphone, which my generation checks 150 times daily, has replaced many processes that formerly involved physical interactions (postman, teller, etc.).
-In this environment, the dominant paradigm represents human experience and people as metricss, and it is easier to harm when others are just numbers.
+In this environment, the dominant paradigm represents human experience and people as metrics, and it is easier to harm when others are just numbers.
 My goal is to create art that uses the medium of technology to remind us of our own physicality while revealing how technology structures our behavior.

-I'm seeking new collaborations.
-If you're interested in building creative and critical technologies (or want to learn the right way to cut cheese), reach me at maxdavidlever[at]gmail.com.
+I'm always seeking new collaborations.
+If you're interested in building creative and critical technologies, reach me at maxdavidlever[at]gmail.com.